 Do Squatters Have to Pay Property Taxes in Idaho?

 Paying property taxes is the third additional requirement for an adverse possession claim in Idaho.
-The squatter must have paid property taxes for the entire 20 years of continuous possession in order to qualify for adverse possession.
+The squatter must have paid all municipal, county, and state taxes for the entire 20 years of continuous possession to qualify for adverse possession.

 How to Get Rid of Squatters in Idaho

-Just as it is more difficult for squatters to make an adverse possession claim in Idaho, it’s easier than in most states to remove them.
-In most states, you might have to go through a lengthy eviction process and treat the squatter as if they were a tenant.
-Thankfully, Idaho has tried to rectify this with a state law.
+In Idaho, it’s considerably easier to remove squatters when compared to most states.
+Other states might require true owners to go through a lengthy eviction process and treat the squatter as if they were a tenant.
+Idaho has a shorter turnaround time for evictions.

 First, it’s important to note that Idaho has a disability clause in their squatter’s rights law.
 This provision is meant to protect legally ‘disabled’ landowners.
 When the owner is a minor, legally incompetent, or in prison, their land cannot come under an adverse possession claim, no matter how long the squatter has lived there.